Massipssa/Docs/cloud/aws/Network/route53.md

 # Route 53

+- A highly available, scalable, fully managed and authoritative DNS
+- It is also Domain Registrar
 - It's global service
 - It allows to register domain names, create hosted zones, and manage end create DNS records
 - **_CNAME:_** map domain name to another